protocolbuffers/protocolbuffers.github.io/content/programming-guides/style.md

 ```

 Each enum value should end with a semicolon, not a comma.
 Prefer prefixing enum
 values instead of surrounding them in an enclosing message.
+Since some languages
+don't support an enum being defined inside a "struct" type, this ensures a
+consistent approach across binding languages.

 The zero value enum should have the suffix `UNSPECIFIED`, because a server or
 application that gets an unexpected enum value will mark the field as unset in